Multi-agent Policy Optimization with Approximatively Synchronous Advantage Estimation: Related Work

 \section{Related Work}

-A common challenge in cooperative multi-agent tasks is credit assignment.
-RL algorithms designed for single-agent tasks, ignore credit assignment and take other agents as part of partial observable environment.
-Such algorithms perform poorly in complex cooperative tasks which require high coordination\citep{MADDPG}.
-To deal with the challenge, some value based MARL methods estimate a local $Q$ value for each agent, and the shared global $Q$ value is then constructed through these local $Q$ values.
-Value decomposition network(VDN) constructs the global $Q$ value by simply adding all local $Q$ values together\citep{VDN}.
-And in QMIX algorithm\citep{QMIX}, the global $Q$ value is obtained by mixing local $Q$ values with a neural network.
-In mean field multi-agent methods, local $Q$ values are defined on agent pairs.
-The mapping from local $Q$ values to the global $Q$ value is established by measuring the influence of each agent pair's joint action to the global return\citep{Mean_field}.
+A crucial challenge in cooperative multi-agent tasks is credit assignment.
+Reinforcement learning algorithms designed for single-agent tasks ignore credit assignment and show poor performance in complex cooperative tasks where high coordination among agents is required \citep{MADDPG}.

+To deal with the challenge, some value based multi-agent reinforcement learning (MARL) methods introduce an utility function or local $Q$ value function to evaluate the policy for each agent.
+The global $Q$ value is then obtained from the local functions.
+In value decomposition network, global $Q$ value function is defined as the sum of local $Q$ value functions \citep{VDN}.
+Mixing Q network \citep{QMIX} acquires the global $Q$ value by mixing local $Q$ values with a neural network.
+In mean-field multi-agent methods, local $Q$ values are defined on agent pairs.
+The mapping from local $Q$ values to the global $Q$ value is established by measuring the influence of each agent pair's action to the shared return \citep{Mean_field}.

-Similarly, for policy based MARL methods, credit assignment is generally realized through differentiated evaluation with CTED structure.
-Some naive policy based methods estimate local $Q$ values for individual agents with a centralized critic\citep{MADDPG}, resulting in large variance.
-Some other methods try to introduce advantage function in MARL.
-Counter-factual multi-agent policy gradient(COMA) method\citep{COMA} is inspired by the idea of difference reward\citep{Difference_reward} and provides a naive yet effective approach for differentiated advantage estimation in cooperative MARL.
-In COMA, a centralized critic is used to predict the joint $Q$ value function $Q^\pi (s,\textbf{u})$ of joint action $\textbf{u}$ under state $s$.
-And the advantage for agent $a$ is defined as
+For policy based MARL methods, credit assignment is generally realised through differentiated evaluation with CTDE paradigm.
+Multi-agent deep deterministic policy gradient (MADDPG) extends DDPG to multi-agent tasks by introducing centralised critics.
+These critics are used to predict the $Q$ values for individual agent based on joint actions.
+Counter-factual multi-agent policy gradient (COMA) is inspired by the idea of difference reward \citep{Difference_reward} and provides a naive yet effective approach for differentiated advantage estimation in cooperative MARL.
+In COMA, a centralised critic is used to predict the $Q$ value function $Q(s,\textbf{u})$ for joint action $\textbf{u}$ and state $s$.
+And the advantage function for agent $a$ is defined as